starfish2994/craft-engine_Auto_build/README.md

 3. Once done, submit a **pull request** for review.
 We appreciate your contributions!

 ### 💖 Support the Developer
 If you enjoy using CraftEngine, consider supporting the developer!
+By supporting developers, you can get support from the development team.

 - **Polymart**: [None]
 - **BuiltByBit**: [None]